 Step 2 - Purchase and install apps

 It is recommended (but not required) to purchase apps while you are still signed in as a parent/guardian.
 Purchases can be shared with up to 6 family members by using Family Sharing purchase sharing (shown later during step 3).
-The app list can be found in the BYO iPad Handbook.
+The app lists for each year level can be found below: